Age of Campers:

 - The facilitator and other staff circulate among the groups to help ensure they understand their challenge and to provide encouragement.

 - The facilitator should give the groups a 10 minute and 5 minute warning before calling them back to make their presentations.

-- After 20 minutes, everyone comes back together and the groups present their programs to a 'cabinet' of division heads who will vote to decade which program is the most engaging and creative while also including the following information.
+- After 20 minutes, everyone comes back together and the groups present their programs to a 'cabinet' of division heads who will vote to decide which program is the most engaging and creative while also including the required information.